ramadap/Community-Lifecycle/README.rst

 User defined functions
 ***********************

-User defined functions are shared with Syntgen.
-Only the print parameters function should be changed for lifecycle determination
+Withe the exception of the user input function, that should be specified in the file "Taxonomy.py", user defined functions are shared with Syntgen.
+Only the print parameters function should be changed for lifecycle determination.

 Print parameters
 *********************************************************